kailongli27/KDTree/README.md

 # KDTree
 A KDTree implementation in Java.
+Note that [Datum](Datum.java) holds the information of a single datapoint.